President Néstor Kirchner Fellowship

 While in New York, the Fellow will: 1.
-Present their work and hold a discussion during a seminar of 2 or 3 sessions, organized by The New School with students and professors from different disciplines (the Fellow’s work will have been previously distributed in writing); 2.
+Present their work and hold a discussion during a seminar, organized by The New School with students and professors from different disciplines (the Fellow’s work will have been previously distributed in writing); 2.
 Meet with representatives from other universities in New York, political and civil society leaders, as based on the Fellow’s background and interests; 3.
 Give a public lecture at The New School; and 4.
 Visit civil society organizations and multilateral institutions (such as The United Nations), local government offices, cultural centers and museums, as well as public and university libraries.

 After completion of the Fellowship, the Fellow must deliver an essay between 8,000 and 15,000 words which elaborates on the discussions held, and input and suggestions received throughout the duration of the Fellowship.
 The essay must be presented in two versions, English and Spanish (or Portuguese), and must be submitted to The New School no later than three months after the conclusion of the Fellowship.
 Upon approval from The New School and Universidad Nacional de San Martín, the essay will be published in print and digital versions as “Working Papers” of the President Néstor Kirchner Fellowship on the official website.